kaiwan/hacksec-old/ref_doc/Iot_Security.md

-﻿**IoT Security - a brief Presentation**
+**IoT Security - a brief Presentation**

 - A huge ecosystem
-	- we only talk about security from the developer / code viewpoint, that too, systems programming
+	- we only talk about security from the developer / code viewpoint; and within that, Linux systems and kernel programming

 - Real-world Hacks
 	- websites